Maxim Berezovsky

 Berezovsky's place of birth and his father's name are known only from verbal accounts.
-He is traditionally thought to have been educated at the Glukhov Singing School; he may have also attended the Kyiv-Mohyla Academy, although this is uncertain.
+He is traditionally thought to have been educated at the Hlukhiv Musical School; he may have also attended the Kyiv-Mohyla Academy, although this is uncertain.
 In 1758, he was accepted as a singer into the capella at Oranienbaum, before being employed at the imperial court of Catherine II in Saint Petersburg, where he received lessons from the Italian composer Baldassare Galuppi.
 In 1769, Berezovsky was sent to study in Bologna.
 There he composed secular works, including Demofonte, a three-act opera seria that was the earliest Italian-style opera to be written by a Ukrainian or a Russian composer.
 He returned to Saint Petersburg in October 1773.
 The circumstances of his death in 1777 are not documented.

 Berezovsky is best known for his choral works, and was one of the creators of the Ukrainian sacred choral style.
 Few of his compositions are extant, but research in recent decades led to the rediscovery of previously lost works, including three symphonies.
 His opera and violin sonata were the first known examples of these genres by an Imperial Russian composer.